 Botox and Scalp Perspiration

-A number of dermatologists claim that botulinum toxin improves hair quality.
-Botox inhibits the eccrine glands or sweat glands, so patients won’t sweat as much.
-For straightened or chemically treated hair, moisture affects the disulfide bonds, which control the texture of the hair.
-Less sweating of the scalp may reduce the tendency of straightened hair to go back to its wavy or curly state.
+A growing number of dermatologists have claimed that botulinum toxin has an ability to improve hair quality and appearance.
+How so?
+Botox has the ability to inhibit the activity of the eccrine or sweat glands, which has the result that patients won’t sweat nearly as much.
+For any straightened or chemically treated hair, it is known that moisture affects the disulfide bond, which has the role of controlling the hair texture.
+Minimized sweating on the scalp may lead to a reduction in the tendency of straighter hair to go back into a wavy or curly state.

 Safety and Efficacy